 It can be tempting as a landlord to do everything yourself in order to save on tradespeople expenses.
 However, it is important to understand that DIY may not always be best.
 Sometimes it pays to pay - that is, sometimes the cost of hiring someone to do the work for you might be less than the total cost, including your time, of doing it yourself.
-Read our guide to determining when DIY might work for you.

 There is a range of grants available to landlords who wish to insulate their properties or otherwise make them more energy efficient.
 Read about the Green Deal on the government's website for more information.

 If you are furnishing your property, consider investigating the many second hand options.
 Ikea is not always cheapest.
 Instead, you can often find great bargains at auction, or even for free on websites like Freecycle.
 Provided that the items are of good quality, there is nothing stopping you filling your property with second hand furniture.

 Finally, mortgage payments will be most landlords' primary expense.
 You should review your mortgage arrangements on a regular basis to ensure that you are getting the best possible deal.
 If you are looking for your first mortgage, or considering switching deals, check out our comparison guide to buy-to-let mortgages in the UK.